Amaya-Cruz, et al. v. Adducci, et al.

 On April 24 Respondents filed their opposition to the second Petition and Motion for TRO.
 Between April 24 and May 1, the parties filed briefing, attempted to negotiate, and participated in telephonic hearings regarding every Petitioner’s particular medical circumstances as well as their criminal (if any) and immigration histories.
 During this time, ICE suddenly deported second-round Plaintiff Karen Vanessa Castro Murillo to Honduras, mooting her habeas claim.
 Due to pressure from the litigation, ICE also released Second RoundPlaintiffs Hernandez Velazquez and Ramirez Alonzo on GPS monitoring without a court order.
 On April 27 the Court denied the release of Nidal Aburidi, Mariano Cortez Rodriguez, Marcelo Hernandez Lopez—not because they were not at risk, but rather on the basis of flight risk and community danger—and sustained the denial of release as to Original Plaintiff Mr. Reyes Cruz.
 And finally on May 1, after additional briefing and expert testimony, the Court ordered the release of Original Plaintiffs Elvira Pascalenco and Jonas Nsongi Mbonga.

-The Court has entered a final order and closed the case.
-However, with respect to the released Petitioners, the Court ordered that if ICE wishes to seek their re-detention, it should file a brief with the Court on August 13, explaining its reasoning.
-We are allowed to reply, and the Court will hold a hearing on August 20.
+The Court entered a final order and closed the case.
+However, with respect to the released Petitioner-Plaintiffs, the Court ordered that if ICE wishes to seek their re-detention, it should file a brief with the Court on August 13, explaining its reasoning, and we should reply on August 18, and the Court set a hearing on August 20.
+On August 12, in light of the ongoing severity of the pandemic, the parties jointly requested to extend the case schedule, and the Court approved a deferral to October.
+As the pandemic persisted, the Court approved an additional 60 day delay, and the government’s report on redetention (if desired) is now due on December 14, our response is due December 21, and the hearing will be on January 6, 2021.
 In the meantime, all of our clients continue to fight their underlying immigration cases, and they are all healthy and safe.